v-pbartley/openhack-mc4h/docs/Challenge-7.md

 ---
-title: Challenge 7 - Dataverse Writing data
+title: Writing data to DV
 has_children: false
-nav_order: 1
+nav_order: 9
 ---

 # Welcome to OpenHack for Microsoft Cloud for Healthcare